dcrossleyau/speculations/workflow/folio-workflow-engine.md

 * FOLIO workflow, like the Connector Framework, will need a powerful and general "Transform" step to handle data-cleaning.

-* The separation between CF Engine and the CF Builder mirrors that between the workflow engine (which we probably need for v1) and the Workflow Editor (which is not for v1).
+* The separation between CF Engine and the CF Builder mirrors that between the Workflow Engine (which we probably need for v1) and the Workflow Editor (which is not for v1).

 ### Very high-level DSL